mijailmariano/zillow_regression/README.md

 3. **acquire.py**

    Python module file that imports the neccessary Zillow real-estate dataset and subsequent features outputs for modeling phase in the analysis.
+If just using or running the final_report.ipynb file, then this corresponding acquire.py file should suffice and the prepare.py file is not needed.

    **Note:** you must first import the initial Zillow dataset from MySQL.
 When passed in the "acquire.get_zillow_dataset()" function, the data is then stored locally as a .csv file - then referenced as a pd.Dataframe thereafter.